May 13, 2025 by Lenny Rudow

 • Choosing a deck boat can be easier, because there tend to be fewer available layouts.

-• Many people feel that the look of slick gel coat is much better than those of bare or painted aluminum.
+• Many people feel that the look of slick gel coat is much better than that of bare or painted aluminum.

 • Due to the fiberglass construction, deck boats commonly weigh more than pontoon boats—sometimes a lot more.
 (Aluminum models may be an exception.)